-

 - Utensils: Gaiwan or small clay teapot.

-What goes with Shui Jingui?
+What goes well with Shui Jingui?

 Why try Shui Jingui?